 Freshness: Google loves to crawl new content and add it to their database.
-For this reason it is a great idea to add something new to your web site on a regular basis.
-Whether it’s a new product, a new web page, or a new article, an upgrade of existing article, providing something new to Google will keep it happy and content.
+For this reason it is a great idea to add something new to your website on a regular basis.
+Whether it’s a new product, a new web page, or a new article, an upgrade of an existing article, providing something new to Google will keep it happy and content.

 Content: Related to freshness is content.
 Not just any content but content that is related to what your web site is offering.
 The addition of keywords related to what your site focuses on will provide an indication to Google what your site is focused on.
 It will also bring in new visits for different but related search terms from visitors that have a vested interest in what you are offering.

 Urls: What’s a url?
 A url stands for uniform (or universal) resource locator.
 In laymen’s terms it is the unique name of the web page address.
 When creating a web page, Google loves it when it finds words in the url that are related to the content found on the web page.